 WUR FDMA operation

+A WUR non-AP STA whose dot11WURChannelSwitchImplemented is false shall set the WUR Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element to 0.(#116)

 A WUR non-AP STA whose dot11WURChannelSwitchImplemented is true shall set the WUR Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element that it transmits to 1.

+When a WUR AP receives a WUR Capabilities element of which the WUR Channel Switching Support subfield of the WUR Capabilities Information field is equal to 0, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element to 0. (#116)

 When a WUR AP receives a WUR Capabilities element of which the WUR Channel Switching subfield of the WUR Capabilities Information field is equal to 1, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to any value as defined in Table 9-318d (Subfields of WUR Parameters field from WUR AP), subject to the negotiated WUR duty cycle schedule does not overlap with the TWBTTs at which the WUR AP schedules for transmission WUR Beacon frames if the value of WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that the WUR AP transmits is not 0, except for the case when the value indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element received from a WUR non-AP STA is equal to or greater than the value of the Duty Cycle Period subfield, in which case,

 The negotiated WUR duty cycle schedule may overlap with the TWBTTs.